2019 PEBB open enrollment has begun. You have until November 30, 2018 to make changes to your coverage.

 Your cost depends on the amount of coverage you select and your age.
 The monthly premiums increase as your age increases and may change each calendar year.
 Your coverage does not decrease as you age.

-As a PEBB retiree, you may be eligible to purchase life insurance on a self-pay basis through the following options:
+As a PEBB retiree, you may be eligible to enroll in PEBB retiree term life insurance on a self-pay basis.

 - Meet PEBB retiree eligibility requirements,

-- Are not on a waiver of premium due to disability.
+- Are not on a waiver of premium due to disability, and

-Your dependents are not eligible for retiree term life insurance.
+Your dependents are not eligible for retiree term life insurance and you cannot have a break in life insurance coverage.

 To enroll in PEBB retiree term life insurance